samshum90/Group_Javasctipt_project_Covid_19_Wk9/README.md

 Users collection include : userID, user name, telephone number, email address, user address, user postcode, age, living alone.

-Needs collection include: reqID, userID, need content,need category.
+Needs collection include: reqID, userID, need content, need category.

 - App will be able to show a list of needs from the people in isolation.
 - App will be able to edit a specific need